Bob's Blog

 An AI system needs some form of pattern recognition so it can interpret its input data.
 These might be heuristic rules written by humans in an attempt to implement human logic to make decisions.
 Or, statistical pattern recognition that analyzes the multi-dimensional statistics of multiple classes or categories in order to decide the group in which a new observation most likely belongs.
 Neural networks end up being a different form of statistical analysis.

 AI classifier systems have proven to be very useful.
 Some medical AI systems can perform as well or better than a human expert in radiology or pathology, searching images for regions that appear to be malignant.
-AI systems can be useful in history and archaeology, analyzing a fragmentary text and then generating possible replacements for the missing passages, based on a large collection of similar texts.
+AI systems can be useful in history and archaeology, analyzing a fragmentary text and then generating possible replacements for the missing passages, based on the context of the lacuna and a large collection of similar texts.
 Industry and agriculture can use AI systems to sort streams of parts or produce — pretty apples to sell whole, ugly apples good for juice or applesauce, and damaged or decayed fruit to be discarded.

-they may lose their skills within a few months.
+If human medical specialists rely on AI while reducing or even avoiding analysis and diagnosis on their own, they may lose their skills within a few months.

 Of course, if the AI diagnostic tools are as good as,